t-kalinowski/doctether/README.md

 resolve the upstream documentation you want to keep the roxygen block synchronized with.

-For example, say we have in our package a documented R function, `layer_identity()`, and we would like to keep the function and documentation synchronized with upstream, the Python module endpoint `keras.layers.Identity`.
+For example, say you have in an R package a documented function, `layer_identity()`, and you would like to keep the function and documentation synchronized with upstream, the Python module endpoint `keras.layers.Identity`.
-We add to our roxygen block a `@tether keras.layers.Identity` tag like this:
+You can add to the roxygen block a `@tether keras.layers.Identity` tag like this:

 ``` r
 #' Identity Layer